 So, in France, April fish are also an Easter symbol and that is why you will find chocolate fish in the shops too!

 The shops where you buy the chocolate goodies are called les confiseries.
-You can also buy them in shops specialising in chocolate.
-These special chocolate shops are called les chocolateries.
+You can also buy them in shops specialising in chocolate called les chocolateries.
+The traditional Easter chocolate shapes are: bells, eggs and bunnies.
 My favourite type of shop is 'la chocolaterie.'
 J'adore le chocolat.

 The only other thing that I'd like to mention is Easter food in France.